stankudrow/Git-Tutorial/lessons/01_remote_repo.md

 - \<name\> - a shortcut (label) for the specified URL

-This command will modify `.git/config` file for you.
+This command will modify `.git/config` file for you with necessary references (the contents will be listed later).

+To send data to the remote repository - `git push` command.

 Steps to take: